doingWork234/MATLAB-Propeller-Generator/README.md

 This script generates a surface mesh of the propeller, it does not generate a volumetric mesh which is needed for CFD analysis.
 However, volumetric meshing can be easily done through software such as Ansys Spaceclaim.

+## Features
+1. Automatic propeller geometry generation from input
+2. Watertight hub and blade surfaces
+3. Includes nacelle generation that uses a tangent ogive curve based approximation (1.5 exponential)
+4. Auto exports to a STL file that can be imported into SolidWorks for further CAD or CFD applications such as Ansys Spaceclaim for volumetric